 Dr. Rogers is committed to dismantling systems of oppression to ensure equitable health for all.
-His transdisciplinary training in applied mathematics & statistics, health education, public health administration & policy, community-based participatory research, and cancer-related health disparities, provide a unique perspective for translating research findings into prevention methods among government agencies, policy makers, private health care organizations, and communities.
-Dr. Rogers’ capabilities and potential have been recognized locally and nationally by the receipt of several competitive scholarships, grant awards, and fellowships aimed at strengthening his knowledge and skills for a life-long career in health equity research.
-For instance, since 2018, Dr. Rogers has been awarded over $3.3M from the National Cancer Institute, the Research Foundation of the American Society of Colon and Rectal Surgeons, Exact Sciences, the Medical College of Wisconsin, 5 For The Fight, and the V Foundation for Cancer Research for his community-engaged, mixed-methods research aiming to eradicate inequalities in both colorectal cancer (CRC) screening completion among African-American men and early-onset CRC among individuals younger than the previously recommended CRC screening age of 50.
+His transdisciplinary training in applied mathematics & statistics, health education, public health administration & policy, community-based participatory research, and cancer-related health disparities provide a unique perspective on translating research findings into prevention methods for government agencies, policymakers, private health care organizations, and communities.
+Dr. Rogers’ exceptional capabilities and potential have earned him local and national recognition, including numerous competitive scholarships, grant awards, and fellowships that have further honed his expertise in cancer health equity research.
+He has secured over $3.3 million in funding from prominent entities such as the National Cancer Institute, the Research Foundation of the American Society of Colon and Rectal Surgeons, Exact Sciences, and the V Foundation for Cancer Research for his community-engaged, mixed-methods research aiming to eradicate inequalities in both colorectal cancer (CRC) screening among African-American men and address early-onset CRC in individuals younger than the previously recommended screening age of 50.

-Dr. Rogers is highly respected in the field of cancer health disparities, with over 20 years of experience.
-He has shared his expertise across various regions, including North America, Jamaica, East Africa, and Japan, as well as through platforms such as newspapers, minority health fairs, national conferences, peer-reviewed publications, and community dialogue sessions.
-For over 13 years, Dr. Rogers has contributed to translational solutions that tackle the underlying causes of inequities in men’s health, particularly focusing on CRC awareness and prevention among African-American men.
-Recognized as a thought leader in CRC, his research foci also include cancer health disparities, behavioral and community-based implementation science, mixed methods, and survey methodology.
+Dr. Rogers is a highly respected expert in health disparities reduction, bringing over 20 years of experience to the field.
+His influence spans North America, Jamaica, East Africa, and Japan, where he has shared his knowledge through newspapers, health fairs, transnational conferences, and community dialogue sessions.
+For more than 15 years, Dr. Rogers has been dedicated to finding solutions that address the root causes of disparities in men’s health, with a particular focus on CRC awareness and prevention among African-American men.
+In March 2021, he founded the Colorectal Cancer Equity Foundation, which seeks to overcome barriers to CRC equity among African-American men and other marginalized populations by raising awareness about CRC—a preventable, treatable, and beatable disease that no one should die from.
+Recognized as a thought leader in CRC, Dr. Rogers also focuses on cancer health equity, community-based implementation science, mixed methods, and survey methodology.

 Join the Mailing List